iamvickyav/interview-preparation/Docker/docker-basics.md

 # Docker

-> Docker is a platform which packages an application and all its dependencies together in the form of containers
+- Docker is a platform which packages an application and all its dependencies together in the form of containers

+- Docker works like Client-Server model

+- Docker Daemon is the server in this case & it can be contacted through Docker CLI client (Command Line Interface)

+- Docker image is a template & Docker container is the running instance of the image.
+We can create any number of instance from single docker image

 ## Step by Step Instruction to deploy & run WAR file in Tomcat (running in Docker)